Rejean-McCormick/Orgo/Documentation/v3/3-orgo-full-stack-technical-spec.md

 * [ ] `<domain>_handler.py`:

   * [ ] Implements required functions: `on_task_create`, `on_task_created`, `on_task_update`, `on_task_updated`, `get_domain_fields`.
-  * [ ] Uses Only canonical Task/Case fields and enums.
+  * [ ] Uses only canonical Task/Case fields and enums.
   * [ ] Reads/writes `subtype` via `Task.subtype` (not hidden metadata).
   * [ ] Does not bypass visibility rules; only suggests defaults within allowed range.
   * [ ] Does not directly manipulate DB; uses core services.